bazz1tv/jtag-search-pi/README.md

 It's that simple.

-There's a default pre-programmed delay of half-millisecond from any GPIO write operation.
+There's a default pre-programmed delay of half-millisecond (500 uS) from any GPIO write operation.
 If you want to experiment with other values (in microseconds), use -t.